 A single device can accommodate up to eight different pressure ranges, with each range being factory-calibrated and optimized to maintain consistent total error band, accuracy, and stability.
 This alleviates the complexity and complications associated with working with multiple sensors.
 Utilizing a Multi-Range part streamlines both the design and manufacturing process, eliminating the need for researching, purchasing, and integrating numerous parts.

 Implementing the same component in all designs enhances efficiency and ease, and pressure adjustments are conveniently controlled through a single software command.
 Moreover, Multi-Range provides the added benefit of a singular inventory item, adding value and convenience to manufacturing operations.
 In summary, the value of Multi-Range is apparent to both design and manufacturing teams alike.

 Benefits of Multi-Range Technology include:

-- Design flexibility with ability to ‘tweak’ pressure range throughout development cycle
+- Design flexibility with the ability to adjust pressure range throughout the development cycle

 - Simplified product design with one sensor replacing up to 8 different sensors

 - Ability to quickly develop product variants at different pressure ranges without changing hardware design

 - Greater economies of scale by purchasing larger quantities of the same product